Cost-of-living payments not enough to meet scale of the problem, say MPs

 It said this would improve the ability of households to budget, while still mitigating the risk of fraud and risks to incentives to work.

-The report was released as the Joseph Rowntree Foundation (JRF) published research indicating that 17% of low income families have turned off their fridge or freezer at some point during the cost-of-living crisis, in response to rising prices.
+The report was released as the Joseph Rowntree Foundation (JRF) published research indicating that 17 per cent of low-income families have turned off their fridge or freezer at some point during the cost-of-living crisis, in response to rising prices.

-Nearly half (46%) of this group said they turned off their fridge or freezer for the first time in the past six months, according to the research carried out by Savanta in October.
+Nearly half (46 per cent) of this group said they turned off their fridge or freezer for the first time in the past six months, according to the research carried out by Savanta in October.

-The JRF’s tracker is the fifth in a series of large-scale studies of over 4,000 households in the UK on low incomes (the bottom 40%).
+The JRF’s tracker is the fifth in a series of large-scale studies of over 4,000 households in the UK on low incomes (the bottom 40 per cent).

-A Department for Work and Pensions spokesperson said: “The cost-of-living payments have provided a significant financial boost to millions of households – just one part of the record £94 billion support package we have provided to help with the rising cost of bills.
+A Department for Work and Pensions spokesperson said: “The cost-of-living payments have provided a significant financial boost to millions of households – just one part of the record £94bn support package we have provided to help with the rising cost of bills.

-“This includes a 10.1% rise to benefits earlier this year, and we’re investing £3.5 billion to help thousands into jobs – the best way to secure their financial security in the long-term.
+“This includes a 10.1 per cent rise to benefits earlier this year, and we’re investing £3.5bn to help thousands into jobs – the best way to secure their financial security in the long-term.

 “Ultimately, the best way we can help families is to reduce inflation, and we’re sticking to our plan to halve it this year, taking the long-term decisions that will secure the country’s financial future.”